xastrix/lswap/README.md

 lswap run --log
       With logging (Displaying nontranslated and translated texts)

-lswap run --hidden
-      With hidden console window (But you can only terminate the program by closing the process)

 lswap config <source_lang> <target_lang>
       Change the source and target languages in the configuration file
 ```